 - We believe that recovery from suicidal thoughts and suicidal behaviours is possible.

-We are a small, Brighton based charity with a simple but powerful goal: that no one should have to contemplate suicide alone.
+Our aim is simple but powerful: no one should have to contemplate suicide alone.

 We work locally and nationally with communities, organisations and individuals, helping them to become ready, willing and able to effectively support someone at risk of suicide, experiencing a mental health problem, or someone who self-harms.

 Our training, signposting, and innovation helps save lives by enabling the kind of conversations that can really make a difference.
 We constantly work to fight the stigma that surrounds suicide/mental health difficulties and encourage help-seeking through our thriving social media community and online presence.

 We are funded by a mixture of training income, public health contracts, grants, and by the fundraising and donations of our wonderful supporters in the community.

 We can trace our own roots back to 2004 when the four founders – Chris Brown, Miranda Frost, Suzie Marriott and Jenny Pickup – met on an Applied Suicide Intervention Skills Training for Trainers course.
 Inspired by its simple, robust and intelligent approach to suicide prevention, they formed a CIC in 2006 to bring ASIST to Brighton and beyond.
 Since then, Grassroots has gone from strength to strength, becoming a charity in 2012 and training over 17,000 people in suicide prevention, mental health first aid, and self-harm awareness.